Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 We can achieve the application of the correct phase shift by using a circuit like the Analog Devices AD8302 which accepts two signals and outputs a voltage proportional to their relative phase shift.
 We can use a set of comparators that each control a transistor to select the correct shifted signal to be sent to the HSAM based on the range of the phase proportional voltage.

-Applying $Z$ to only the first qubit would be achieved by applying a phase shift of 136 units when the signal is in a measurable range less than 8 units, a phase shift of 120 units when it is in a range less than 128 but greater than 8 units, a phase shift of -120 units when it is in a range greater than 128 units but less than 136 units, and a phase shift of -136 units when it is in a range greater than or equal to 136 units.
+Applying Z to only the first qubit would be achieved by applying a phase shift of 136 units, a shift of 120 units, a phase shift of -120 units, or a phase shift of -136 units.
 Our passive operator components for this operation would be 2 capacitors and 2 inductors, again.
-We would see a similar pattern for the $Z$ gate applied to the second qubit.
+We would see a similar pattern for the Z gate applied to the second qubit.

-Note that the DC voltage drop due to any resistance of the $Z$ module must be compensated for in its output.
+Note that the DC voltage drop due to any resistance of the Z module must be compensated for in its output.

-\subsubsection{Y Gate}
+\textbf{Y Gate}

-The $Y$ gate can notably be constructed by applying $iXZ$.
-We have already defined the $Z$ and $X$ operations.
-Therefore, we only need to worry about the application of $i$.
-The application of $i$ to any two quits state with flag bits FB will be the following, where the upper half of the table includes circuit components that act on the first of the dual oscillators, and the lower half of the table has elements that operate on the second.
+The Y gate can notably be constructed by applying iXZ.
+We have already deﬁned the Z and X operations.
+Therefore, we only need to worry about the application of i.
+The application of i to any two quits state with flag bits FB will be the following, where the upper half of the table includes circuit components that act on the ﬁrst of the dual oscillators, and the lower half of the table has elements that operate on the second.
 Notice how this provides an opportunity for this hardware to be reused by both modules rather than duplicated.